What Is Emetophobia?

-What is perhaps equally interesting and upsetting about emetophobia is that those who suffer from it rarely vomit.
-Some sufferers have even reported that they haven't vomited since childhood, yet they still live in constant fear that it could happen at any moment.
+What is perhaps equally interesting and upsetting about emetophobia is that those who experience it rarely vomit.
+But they still live in constant fear that it could happen at any moment.
 Those with emetophobia may have even adjusted their behavior or developed obsessions that they have learned to keep them "safe" from vomiting, such as eating less food or abstaining from certain foods altogether.

 For instance, some people feel more comfortable in one room in particular in their home, or even outside of their homes.
 Some may sleep with a towel or bowl next to them every night, just in case they happen to wake up needing to vomit.
 Others feel distressed upon entering a building they've never been in before because they do not immediately know where the restroom is in the event of an emergency.

 However, one of the most common symptoms of emetophobia is frequent episodes of nausea and indigestion.
-That's right; sufferers tend to cause the very symptoms that they're terrified of experiencing.
-It does not prevent someone from getting sick, but instead causes it.
+People who experience emetophobia tend to cause the very symptoms that they're terrified of experiencing.
+It does not prevent someone from getting sick but instead causes it.
 What's so miserable about this is that being nervous automatically makes some people's stomachs upset.
 So, they are nervous about vomiting which, in turn, nauseates them, which makes them feel even more afraid.
 This cycle leads to an endless loop of fear, nausea, and ultimately, even more fear.

-Long car trips can also put those with emetophobia on edge, with many sufferers reporting that they feel "safer" when they are the one driving.
-Additionally, some sufferers prefer to drive without any passengers in the car because they fear their passengers may see them vomit if they can't get to a restroom in time.
+Long car trips can also put those with emetophobia on edge, with many people report that they feel "safer" when they are the ones driving.
+Additionally, some people prefer to drive without any passengers in the car because they fear their passengers may see them vomit if they can't get to a restroom in time.

-Long-term sufferers of emetophobia may find that their condition spawns additional fears or obsessions over time.
-Some sufferers develop cibophobia, which is the fear of food.
+Those who live with emetophobia may find that their condition leads to additional fears or obsessions over time.
+Some people develop cibophobia, which is the fear of food.
 Those with cibophobia may worry that their foods have not been cooked long enough, or properly stored, which could potentially cause them to get sick.

 The thing with avoidance, though, is that the more a person tries to avoid, the worse and more complicated the fear becomes.
-What's particularly tragic about emetophobia is that children who suffer from it will miss school or skip hanging out at a friend's house and adults will miss work or avoid going out to eat with friends/family, all for a condition that seldom happens.
-Most of us could probably count on one hand the number of times we've thrown up in our lives, yet the fear of the fact that it could happen at any moment is enough to run sufferers' lives.
+What's particularly challenging about emetophobia is that children who experience it will miss school or skip hanging out at a friend's house, and adults will miss work or avoid going out to eat with friends/family, all for a condition that seldom happens.
+Most of us could probably count on one hand the number of times we've thrown up in our lives, yet the fear of the fact that it could happen at any moment is enough to cause anxiety and fear.

-For those with emetophobia, help may seem futile, but despite the fact that it is a powerful and often all-consuming fear, it is treatable.
-Cognitive behavioral therapy (CBT) is one such treatment, which can help sufferers learn to face their fears and substitute their negative thoughts toward vomiting with positive ones.
+For those with emetophobia, even though it seems like such a powerful and often all-consuming fear, it is treatable.
+Cognitive behavioral therapy (CBT) is one such treatment, which can help people learn to face their fears and substitute their negative thoughts toward vomiting with positive ones.